 Some Christians fit this description.
 How would you like to spend eternity with such an individual—Christian or not?

 Again, nothing we have said in the foregoing paragraphs is intended to diminish in any manner the necessity for repenting, believing on the Lord Jesus Christ, and being baptized in water.
 Neither is it intended to suggest we can substitute good works for obedience to the Gospel once the Gospel has been presented to us, or that we can reject Christ in the world and then have a second chance in the spirit realm.

-And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
+The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
+And they were judged, each one according to his works.
 (Revelation 20:13)

 When a person dies physically a decision must be made concerning his place of residence until the first resurrection (if he has attained the first resurrection—Philippians 3:11) or the second resurrection.
 There are several areas of waiting mentioned in the New Testament writings.
 Some of these may be the same place:

 - Outer darkness—Matthew 25:30.

 - To be present with the Lord—II Corinthians 5:8.

 Where does a particular individual go when he or she dies physically?
 The New Testament writings are not as clear as we might wish or as our tradition suggests.
 The Apostles preached against the backdrop of the Day of Christ but spoke little of what takes place when we die.